daarnolducsd/ep5book/docs/02-week2.md

 <p class="caption">(\#fig:dofileicon)Do-File Icon</p>
 </div>

 To open a new do-file we can simply click the icon.
 When you do, you will see a blank file.
-This is where we are going to type code into (see Figure \@ref(fig:blankdofile)).
+This is where we are going to type code into (see Figure \@ref(fig:dofile1)).

 <div class="figure" style="text-align: center">
 <img src="images/02_dofile1.png" alt="Blank Do-File" width="100%" />